 He who speaks of the rights of man, whether of an individual or of mankind, only speaks of sin.
 He who does not acknowledge the rights of the Holy Spirit, resists the sovereignty of God, who, by means of these gifts, exalts on this earth that same Jesus who once visited it in humiliation.
-The church, the dwelling place of the Holy Ghost Himself upon earth&#8212; this is the grand truth of ministry, and of the glory of Christ, and of His service upon this earth.
+The church, the dwelling place of the Holy Ghost Himself upon earth -- this is the grand truth of ministry, and of the glory of Christ, and of His service upon this earth.
 The presence of God gives joy, liberty, responsibility, and solemnity.
 Man, in the presence of God, is set aside, as to his vanity and pride, and strengthened in his service and fidelity.

-<h3>Conclusion</h3>
+<h3>CONCLUSION</h3>

 Such is the source of power, and order of ministry, as set before us in the word of God.